-Roll back a problematic update using the native downgrade and history mechanisms across RPM, yum/dnf-style transaction history, APT version pinning, and pacman cache installs.
+Roll back a problematic update using downgrade and transaction history workflows across RPM, yum-style history undo, APT version installs, and pacman cache installs.
 The goal is to restore a known-good package state while preserving a clear audit trail of what changed.

 A recent patch introduced regressions and your priority is to return systems to a stable baseline.
 You will practice rollback workflows on multiple distro families so you can respond quickly when a package update breaks production behavior.

 Rollback is a stabilization move.
-In the field, you typically pair it with incident notes: what changed, what version you reverted to, and how you validated recovery (service health, logs, and user impact).
+In the field, pair it with incident notes: what changed, what version you reverted to, and how you validated recovery (service health, logs, and user impact).

 rpm --oldpackage.